EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 In this step, you will change the code slightly so it uses the Dapr SDK for .NET.
 First you'll change the TrafficControlService that sends messages.

-1. Open the terminal window in VS Code and make sure the current folder is `dotnet/TrafficControlService`.
+1. Open the terminal window in VS Code and make sure the current folder is `TrafficControlService`.

 1. Add a reference to the Dapr ASP.NET Core integration package: